 My Role at VinoKilo

-As the PR and Press Lady at VinoKilo I reached out to different circles of interest.
+As the PR and Press Strategist at VinoKilo I reached out to different circles of interest.
 I introduced VinoKilo to the green fashion szene in Germany, presented Robin Balser with his ideas in diffrent circles and reached out to collaboration partners and brands.
-Merging the right mindsets in terms of sustainability, circularity, new kind of resources, communication and product development, extending the potentials of VinoKilo as a company and developing new ways to sell sustainability and waste management as fun.
+Merging the right mindsets in terms of sustainability, circularity, new kind of resources, communication and product development, extending the potentials of VinoKilo as a company and developing new ways to sell sustainability and waste-management as fun.
 To think economical, but fair gives a new outlook in how economy can change within itself.
 At VinoKilo we started with the idea to create a market with a demand, which has not been existed so far.

 Darpdecade and a Sustainable Idea

 The reason why I worked for VinoKilo and Darpdecade is that founder of both companies, Robin Balser, and me had the same idea of sustainability: Working with the given and nothing is impossible.
-A new way of interpreting resources and markets, makes a kind of circular economy possible, where money still plays a role, but equally is space for sharing, swapping and values, such as ethical behaviour, long-term sustainable ideas and decision making.
+A new way of interpretating resources and markets, makes a kind of circular economy possible, where money still plays a role, but equally makes space for sharing, swapping and values, such as ethical behaviour, long-term sustainable -ideas and -decision making.

 Flat Communication, Complex Messages

 The kind of communication I was working with at VinoKilo and Darpdecade is very different than the one on this blog.
-With the deferred asset of "take them where they are and change them", we flattened complex situation to very easy statements - primarily to attract people and create a market and then secondly serving it with solutions to problems which haven't been seen yet, but appear fun to solve and to be part of as a movement.
+With the deferred asset of "take them where they are and change with them", we flattened complex situations to very easy statements - primarily to attract people and create a market.
+Nevertheless then secondly serving this market with solutions to problems, which haven't been seen yet, but appear fun to solve as part of a movement.